 This event is OPEN to the PUBLIC.
 It is NOT limited to members of the host organizations or their graduates.
 Come one and all, but remember, this event usually sells out, so sign up early.

-To request a cancellation, please call us at 303-871-4252 or submit the details of your cancellation through the contact form on this page, and a staff member will follow up to complete your cancellation.
+To request a cancellation or transfer, please submit the details of your request through the contact form on this page, and a staff member will follow up to complete the change to your registration.

 ABOUT THE LIFE EVENT

 LIFE is an annual program (typically one day and now a 3-day series for 2021) that provides leadership development and networking opportunities for the Colorado, Wyoming and New Mexico region.
 The goals of the event include:

 - Developing leadership skills & competence

 - Stimulating dialog and reflection on leadership issues and concepts